-Ten important principles to remem-
+Ten important principles to remember, including:

-1. If it's not in the contract, it's not in

-2. Contract and relationship manage-

-3. It is NOT a relationship of trust; it is
+- 1. If it's not in the contract, it's not in the deal. - 2.
+Contract and relationship management are critical. - 3.
+It is NOT a relationship of trust; it is NOT a partnership.